Subject area: Architecture and Architectural History & Heritage

 Are there additional costs?

 Architecture students will need to purchase specialist equipment, such as a drawing board and laptop, as well as pay for drawing and model-making materials and printing costs.
-Self-funded field trips are undertaken as part of the programme.
-If accepted for entry, you will be sent a letter outlining specific estimated costs for the forthcoming academic year.
+Self-funded field trips and study visits are undertaken as part of the programme.

 Teaching takes place across a range of facilities all located in the Central Area.